MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Once validation succeeds, you can work with the claims payload to get details of the user, and their tenant.

 >[!NOTE]
->It is very important to validate the id_token_hint value fully.
-You must ensure that the identity token is from a known Microsoft Entra ID tenant and only use the data from this JWT token for the MFA validation processing.
+>It is very important to validate the id_token_hint value fully, including the signature.
+You must ensure that the identity token is from a known Microsoft Entra ID tenant.
+The claims from the JWT token must be used for the MFA validation processing.

 ### Microsoft Entra ID call to the external identity provider